ardinsys/programmatic-ui-vue/README.md

 # Programmatic UI

-**Show and hide your toasts and dialogs from your JS/TS code, while you leverage all of Vue 3 reactivity and component system.**
+**Show and hide your toasts, spinners and dialogs from your JS/TS code, while you leverage all of Vue 3 reactivity and component system.**

-You don't need to declare hidden dialogs and toasts in your component templates which may never be opened anyways.
+You don't need to declare hidden dialogs, spinners and toasts in your component templates which may never be opened anyways.
 You aren't limited to toasts that just display some text with a predefined design and positioning.
-Create your own dialog and toast components, register them into the plugin and use them with the built in type support.
+Create your own dialog, spinner and toast components, register them into the plugin and use them with the built in type support.

 ## Features